neetly/figma-agent-linux/README.md

 ```

 > [!NOTE]
-> You need to restart this service for the configuration changes to take effect.
+> You need to restart this service to apply the configuration changes.
 >
 > ```sh
 > systemctl --user restart figma-agent.service